 There are lots of loadouts to choose from in Operation Flashpoint: Dragon Rising, but when you’re operating in a sandbox that’s roughly 200 square kilometres only a sniper rifle makes sense.
 Especially when you can command a squad of AI soldiers to do all the room-clearing and dirty work for you, leaving you free to take potshots at bad guys from the safety of a grassy knoll far, far away.

 So far away, in fact, that it’s possible to kill enemies over 1,000 metres from you.
 There’s some considerable bullet-drop to take into account but few things warm the cockles like picking off an entire enemy squad without them ever figuring out where you are.
+What else are sniper games for?
 Of course, because Operation Flashpoint: Dragon Rising is a war simulator, you’ll also have plenty of opportunities to pluck helicopters out of the sky with a single shot.

 City Interactive did well to fix the myriad issues of the first Sniper: Ghost Warrior game for the franchise’s second outing - they fixed the horrendous AI, tidied up their level design and, most importantly, made the game all about sniping.
 That means a much slower, leaner experience, which is exactly what you want from a sniper game.